majorgamerjay/to_our_future/src/vol_1_page_2.md

 <p align="right"><i>Page 2</i></p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Here it is, I found it.
-I found a signboard of a local bike store..
+I found a signboard for a local bike store..

 *Hassan & Friends' Bikes!*